 Effective marketing means getting the right message to the right person at the right time.
-With automated direct mail, companies can now connect digital behavior with personalized direct mail.
-Automated direct mail can be seamlessly triggered, personalized and sent based on customers’ digital behaviors.
+With retargeted direct mail—sometimes referred to as automated direct mail— companies can now connect digital behavior with personalized direct mail.
+Retargeted direct mail can be seamlessly triggered, personalized and sent based on customers’ digital behaviors.
 This makes direct mail as easy to send as email.

 Better yet, by leveraging programmatic technology, each piece of mail can be sent while products are still top of mind.
 One company saw conversion rates as high as 40% using this strategy.1 If you have the budget, consider contacting a mail service provider who can help handle the fulfillment, shipping and tracking of your automated direct mail campaigns.